 A first-party dram shop case occurs when the person who suffers injuries in an accident is the individual who was served the alcoholic drinks.
-These cases are often difficult for the injured plaintiff to win, as juries are inclined to believe that the individual is responsible for any injuries he or she accrued as a result of his or her own actions.
+These cases are often difficult for the injured plaintiff to win, as juries are inclined to believe that the individual is responsible for any injuries the individual accrued as a result of their own actions.
 However, juries in first-party dram shop cases involving minors are more inclined to place responsibility on the establishment that served the minor.

 A third-party dram shop case occurs when the person injured in the accident is someone other than the intoxicated individual.
 This case is often easier for the injured plaintiff to win.
-Establishing negligence often involves gathering evidence that shows that the bar or club continued to serve the drunk individual while knowing he or she was drunk.
+Establishing negligence often involves gathering evidence that shows that the bar or club continued to serve the individual while knowing they were intoxicated.

 Common Defense Strategies

 When your business or your insured’s business is facing a claim, it is important to know about the evidence the injured plaintiff may use against you.
-To prove your negligence, the plaintiff’s attorney may try to establish that the business served a patron without requesting to see his or her ID, you served a patron who appeared to be drunk, or you served a patron after closing hours.
+To prove your negligence, the plaintiff’s attorney may try to establish that the business served a patron without requesting to see the individual's ID, you served a patron who appeared to be intoxicated, or you served a patron after closing hours.

 Our team knows all the strategies opposing counsel will use to prove your negligence, but we have strategies of our own to defend you.

 - Showing that the driver is completely liable for the accident, not the business